 Trustee

-- Managing and safeguarding trust property
+- Protecting and managing trust property

 Beneficiaries

-- Family members or specifically named individuals
+- Family members or specifically designated individuals

-- Charitable organizations or foundations
+- Charitable institutions or foundations

 Protector (optional but common)